skiadas/TheoryCompCourse/schedule.md

 Goals
   ~ - Learn the basic terminology related to computational problems
     - Understand what it formally means to solve a problem.
-    - Understand the difference between decidable and recognizable languages.

 Review
   ~ - Consider the alphabet $\Sigma=\{a,b\}$.